georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 f1_score_r = f1_score(y_test, y_pred_class, pos_label='Y')

-print(f"\n Accuracy Score: {accuracy_score_r} \n Precision Score:  {precision_score_r} \n Recall Score:  {recall_score_r} \n F1 Score: {f1_score_r}")
+print("\nAccuracy Score: {0:.2%}".format(accuracy_score_r))
+print("Precision Score: {0:.2%}".format(precision_score_r))
+print("Recall Score: {0:.2%}".format(recall_score_r))
+print("F1 Score: {0:.2%}".format(f1_score_r))

  ```

 ![alt text](/img/posts/fraud_prod/ss/a_p_r_scores_1.png)

+ ## Handling Data Imbalance

   **Optimal Threshold**

 One way to handle imbalancing of data is to adjust the threshold.
-The threshold is the line between saying a claim is fraud or non-fraud, above the line, yes, below the line, no. To go deeper, when the Logisitic Regression model returns a probability score for a claim (which it does for all in the test set), it looks at the threshold amount and asks if the amount above or below this line?
+The threshold is the line between saying a claim is fraud or non-fraud.
+To go deeper, when the Logisitic Regression model returns a probability score for a claim (which it does for all in the test set), it looks at the threshold amount and asks if the amount above or below this line?
 If it is above, it will say it is probabily fraud.
 If it is below, it will say it is probably non-fraud.
-This is why adjusting it will sometimes make the data more balanced.
-Remember, this data is imbalanced with more correctly predicted non-frauds (TN) than correctly predicted frauds (TP), so after we adjust that line, it may help with the imbalace.
+This is why adjusting the threshold will sometimes make the data more balanced.

    ```
 #####################################################
 # Finding the optimal threshold
 #####################################################

-#map y test
+## map test to 1, 0, cast as int
-y_test_t = y_test.map({'Y': 1, 'N': 0}).astype(int)
+y_test = y_test.map({'Y': 1, 'N': 0}).astype(int)
-print(type(y_test_t))

 thresholds = np.arange(0, 1, 0.01)